2016 NBA Finals: Game 7

+The play was referenced by Nicki Minaj in the song Do You Mind by DJ Khaled, which she was featured in later that summer.
+Minaj raps, "Any baller tryna score, check them shot clocks/But I hit 'em with them 'Bron Iguodala blocks."

+Andre Iguodala later gave his own perspective on the play, stating: "I'm like, 'dunk on his head.'"
+He then expressed how he knew Smith would have stolen the ball had he attempted the dunk.
+"Man, just put the ball up.
+Don't do nothin' stupid.
+And it was one of the loudest sounds I ever heard, BOOM! (referring to James' block)."

-This season's Finals marked the first time in NBA history in which both teams entered Game 7 with the same total points scored through six games (610 points each).
-The Cavaliers defeated the Warriors 93–89 in Game 7 to win the series 4–3.
-Game 7 was close, with 20 lead changes and 11 ties.
-This was the only game in the series to have a final margin of fewer than 10 points.
-At halftime, the Warriors were ahead 49–42.
-In the second half, the Cavaliers outscored the Warriors 51–40 as the Warriors failed to score a basket during the last 4:39 of the game.
-In the closing minutes of the 4th quarter, LeBron James delivered what became known as "The Block" on a layup attempt by Andre Iguodala with the score tied at 89 and 1:50 remaining in the game.
-Kyrie Irving made a go-ahead 3-point field goal over Stephen Curry to give Cleveland a 92–89 lead with 0:53 remaining in the game.
-Before Kyrie Irving's 3-point field goal, both teams were tied at 699 points scored apiece in this series.
-Immediately after Irving's 3-pointer, Golden State brought the ball up-court, opting not to call a timeout, and although Golden State got a preferred switch and matchup of Curry on Kevin Love, Love made arguably "the biggest defensive stop of the entire NBA season", and forced Curry into a contested 3-pointer, which he missed.
-After LeBron James hurt his right wrist on a dunk attempt in which he was fouled by Draymond Green, he virtually clinched the title for the Cavaliers by making one of two free throws, putting them 4 points ahead with only 10.6 seconds left in the game.
+Kyrie Irving made a go-ahead three-point field goal over Stephen Curry to give Cleveland a 92–89 lead with 53 seconds remaining in the game.
+Before Kyrie Irving's three-point field goal, both teams were tied at 699 points scored apiece in this series.
+Immediately after Irving's three-pointer, Golden State brought the ball up-court, opting not to call a timeout, and although Golden State got a preferred switch and matchup of Curry on Kevin Love, Love made arguably "the biggest defensive stop of the entire NBA season", and forced Curry into a contested three-pointer, which he missed.
+After LeBron James hurt his right wrist on a dunk attempt in which he was fouled by Draymond Green, he virtually clinched the title for the Cavaliers by making one of two free throws, putting them four points ahead with only 10.6 seconds left in the game.
 The Cavaliers fouled Draymond Green with 6.5 seconds remaining.
-Stephen Curry received the ensuing inbounds pass, pump faked and shot a three-pointer over Cavaliers guard Iman Shumpert.
+Stephen Curry received the ensuing inbounds pass, pump faked, and shot a three-pointer over Cavaliers guard Iman Shumpert.
 The attempt missed, and was rebounded by Marreese Speights of the Warriors who then missed a three-point attempt as time expired.
-Draymond Green put up his best performance of the Finals, leading all scorers with 32 points, including 6 of 8 from three-point range to go along with 15 rebounds and 9 assists.
+Draymond Green put up his best performance of the Finals, leading all scorers with 32 points, including 6-of-8 from three-point range to go along with 15 rebounds and nine assists.
 Stephen Curry and Klay Thompson added 17 and 14 points, respectively.
 LeBron James led all Cavaliers with 27 points and became only the third player ever in NBA history to record a triple double in an NBA Finals Game 7 by adding 11 assists and 11 rebounds.
 Kyrie Irving added 26 points for Cleveland.